Nepotism: In employment

 Nepotism at work can mean increased opportunity at a job, attaining a job or being paid more than other similarly situated people.
-Arguments are made both for and against employment granted due to a family connection, which is most common in small, family run businesses.
+Arguments are made both for and against employment granted due to a family connection, which is most common in small, family-run businesses.
 On one hand, nepotism can provide stability and continuity.
 Critics cite studies that demonstrate decreased morale and commitment from non-related employees, and a generally negative attitude towards superior positions filled through nepotism.
-An article from Forbes magazine stated "there is no ladder to climb when the top rung is reserved for people with a certain name."
-Employing intimate people favors perpetuating the ideas or goals of those who employ them, knowing that the people around them will face up to them.
+An article from Forbes magazine stated, "there is no ladder to climb when the top rung is reserved for people with a certain name."
+Employing intimate people favors perpetuating the ideas or goals of those who employ them, knowing that the people around them will hold them.
 However, it can lead to a lack of competent staff or a reduction in productivity because even if the employees are not the best options for their functions, they will be protected by those who employ them.
 Some businesses forbid nepotism as an ethical matter, considering it too troublesome and disruptive.
+Most Companies' Codes of Conduct include severe disciplinary sanctions for Conflicts of Interest.
+However, in Nepotistic practices, these are rarely observed or implemented.

 In entertainment

-Outside of national politics, accusations of "nepotism" are made in instances of prima facie favoritism to relatives, in such cases as:
+Outside of national politics, accusations of "nepotism" are made in instances of prima facie favoritism to relatives.